 The following riders are available for SmartCare policyholders:

-Since Brighthouse offers a wide range of products, from a low-cost no-medical exam policy to a hybrid permanent life insurance and long-term care policy, your experience in terms of application and speed may depend on which type of insurance you choose.
+Since Brighthouse offers a range of products, your application experience will depend on the type of insurance you choose.

 Brighthouse’s SimplySelect product is available in every state, except for California, Illinois, Louisiana, Maine, or New York.
 SmartCare is available everywhere, but not in California or New York.
 Whole Life Conversion is available only in certain states.